LamaAni/filebase_api/README.md

 # Future implementation

-We are considering implementing the web service for a few languages following the above rendering rules.
-This may prove to be very helpful in case one wishes to add a very light and easy to implement webservice to an already running application, or as a kubernetes side car.
+Implementing the stratis low-impact webserver in multiple languages may prove very helpful for dockerized (or pod running) micros-services and processing jobs; it may provide an easy way to generate an interface for monitoring and interacting with running containers or allow web interfaces to be created for visual monitoring, without little to no impact on the required resources.

 ## Currently under consideration
 1. Python, using Jinja as template backend.
+This would prove very helpful for data science processing.
 2. Go, using go templates as template backend.
-(Subject to change)
+May prove helpful to monitor kubernetes services.

+That said, other languages may be considered.

 # Licence